zSnout/story.py/posts/input.md

 ---

 # Inputs
-You can also ask the user to type a custom value for a variable.
+You can ask the user to type a custom value for a variable.
+This article explains how.

 ## Asking for Text
 To input for text, use `${varname} = @input`.
 You can optionally provide a question.